-Throw all of that into a pipin’ hot skillet with a little veggie oil and saute until onions and peppers are soft.
+Throw diced peppers, onion, and minced garlic into a pipin’ hot skillet with a lil bit of avocado oil and sauté until onions and peppers are soft.
+Set aside.

-Okay now, cut up a large chicken breast into smallish pieces.
+Okay now lets get some chicken breast cut into small-ish pieces.
 Not too big, not too small.
-Smallish.
+Small-ish.

 Now in a 3 quart or 9×13 casserole dish.
 Spray it well with cooking spray then add all the goodies.
 Really in no particular order.
-You’ll need to add the chicken, turkey smoked sausage, sautéed green peppers, onion, and garlic, cajun seasoning, celery salt, cream of chicken soup, diced tomatoes, and rice.
-I know it might seem like a really long list of ingredients, but it’s worth it.
+You’ll need to add the chicken, turkey smoked sausage, sautéed green peppers, onions, and garlic, cajun seasoning, celery salt, cream of chicken soup, diced tomatoes, and uncooked rice.
+I know it might seem like a really long list and quite random list of ingredients, but it’s worth it.
 I promise.

 Don’t forget to add the water!
-Like I almost did.
 You can also use chicken broth, I just decided to use water since there’s enough flavor going on in this casserole and it’s one less ingredient to add to the party.

 I know there’s a lot of different Cajun Seasonings out there.
-This is the one I use!
-I use it for tons of stuff.
-I actually LOVE sprinkling it on hardboiled eggs for a quick snack.
-You can also make your own up.
-Just use your favorite one and it’ll be good stuff!
+Slap ya Mama is the one I use most of the time!
+I actually also really love it sprinkled on hard boiled eggs or on top of deviled eggs too.
+So yummy.
+But, use your favorite one it’ll be good stuff!

 Please cover your casserole dish tightly with aluminum foil!